How to fix engine blow by

 Increased exhaust soot fouls turbochargers, EGR valves and diesel particulate filters.
 Increased oil soot chews out turbo seals.
 Many catastrophic failures result from neglecting blowby.

-For more information on flushing diesel engines, give Brid and the team a call on +61 7 3376 6188
+For more information on how to fix engine blowby, give the team a call on +61 7 3376 6188